bianca-mihaela-stan/Knowledge-representation/Candy crush/README.md

 | iterative deepening A* - second heuristic | 5 | 4.50 | 0.38 | 198 | 745 |
 | iterative deepening A* - invalid heuristic | 5 | 4.50 | 0.33 | 198 | 745 |

+### Conclusions
+- A good heuristic can improve the cost of the first solution by 50% (A* invalid heuristic vs A* second heuristic).
+- IDA* seems to be the most consistent at finding the minimum possible cost, although it takes the longest time to do so and generates the most nodes.
+For the other algorithms, they rarely find the best solution first.
+- When comparing A* with optimized A*, we can see consistent better results for optimized A* whilst the running times for both of them are comparable.